codedwrench/xlinkhandheldassistant/README.md

 ## Known issues
 - Packet injection on Windows does not work.
 - Resizing the window in Windows causes the window to corrupt due to Windows not providing the right size hints.
-- Packet injection fails when the packet is at an MTU of 1500 (max size), might be able to work around that by setting a higher MTU in the WiFi card.
-So far this made Freedom Wars and PSP Gamesharing fail to work.
+- Packet injection fails when the packet is at an MTU of 1500 (max size), solved by setting a higher MTU in the WiFi card.

 ## Contributing
 See [Contributing](CONTRIBUTING.md)